-After you’ve set up SMS messaging in your flows, you can start building out your SMS messages.
-This article will run through configuring SMS message content and some best practices for text messages.
+After you’ve set up SMS messaging in your campaigns and flows, you can start building out your SMS messages.
+This article will run through creating an SMS message in Klaviyo, configuring the content, and some best practices for text messages.

-Check out our guide to Getting Started with SMS for step-by-step instructions on how to start using SMS in your flows.
+Check out our guide to Getting Started with SMS for step-by-step instructions on how to start using SMS.

 Building Out Your SMS Message